AdaCore/learn/intro_to_ada.rst

   numeric code.
 In C for example, the rules for implicit conversions are very non-obvious.
 In Ada the code will always do exactly what it seems to do.

-- You can use Ada's strong typing to help you enforce invariants in your code, as in the example above: Since Miles and Meters are two different types, you cannot mistakenly convert an instance of one to an instance of the other.
+- You can use Ada's strong typing to help enforce invariants in your code, as in the example above: Since Miles and Meters are two different types, you cannot mistakenly convert an instance of one to an instance of the other.